Mid vowel

 A mid vowel (or a true-mid vowel) is any in a class of vowel sounds used in some spoken languages.
-The defining characteristic of a mid vowel is that the tongue is positioned midway between an open vowel and a close vowel.
+The defining characteristic of a mid vowel is that the tongue is positioned approximately midway between an open vowel and a close vowel.

 Other names for a mid vowel are lowered close-mid vowel and raised open-mid vowel, though the former phrase may also be used to describe a vowel that is as low as open-mid; likewise, the latter phrase may also be used to describe a vowel that is as high as close-mid.

 Vowels

 The only mid vowel with a dedicated symbol in the International Phonetic Alphabet is the mid central vowel with ambiguous rounding [ə].